Fishing & Boating in Ocean City, MD

 Fishing in Ocean City

-Ever since the beginning, fishing and boating have been as much a part of Ocean City, MD as sand and surf.
-Not only did Ocean City begin as an isolated fishing village, its since grown into the White Marlin Capital of the World, so its safe to say fishing is a big part of life here.
-With Ocean Citys proximity to the Gulf Stream, big game fish are in abundance and if you venture offshore in Ocean CIty youll have the chance to land bigeye and yellowfin tuna, bluefish and wahoo, mako, mahi-mahi, white marlin, blue marlin and even the occasional sailfish.
+Ocean City began as an isolated fishing village and has grown into not only the White Marlin Capital of the World, but also to a fabulous fishing vacation destination.
+With Ocean City’s proximity to the Gulf Stream, big game fish are in abundance and if you venture offshore in Ocean City you’ll have the chance to land bigeye and yellowfin tuna, bluefish and wahoo, mako, mahi-mahi, white marlin, blue marlin and even the occasional sailfish.
 If you stay close to shore check out any of the ocean and bayside fishing piers and drop your line and attempt to reel in flounder, trout and sea bass.
 Click on the guide to the right to see Worcester County’s Anglers Guide.

 Ocean City Fishing Locations/Piers